-- In the Shiva Purana,

-Brahma and Vishnu

-were instructed to find

-the beginning and the

-ending of the Shiva

-lingam.

-- It is said that Vishnu turned into a boar to fathom its depth and Brahma into a swan to determine its height.

-Brahma and Vishnu

-- The mythology says that Vishnu returned and confessed that he couldn't find its beginning. - Brahma returned and lied that he could find the end and so Shiva severed his fifth head, so the story goes.
+The Arunachala Mountain has a mythological history.
+In the Shiva Purana, Brahma and Vishnu were instructed to find the beginning and the ending of the Shiva lingam.
+It is said that Vishnu turned into a boar to fathom its depth and Brahma into a swan to determine its height.
+The mythology says that Vishnu returned and confessed that he couldn't find its beginning.
+Brahma returned and lied that he could find the end and so Shiva severed his fifth head, the head that spoke the lie, so the story goes.
+Mythology seems to be philosophy in symbolic form.

-Philosophy and mythology

 The life of Ramana Maharshi shows that philosophy is everywhere and everything seems to be infused with meaning, including these mythological stories.
 They may look like childhood fables.
 But then, what are they?
-Perhaps the ancients knew something that we do not know with our modern technology.
+Perhaps the ancients knew something that we do not know with our inflated egos and modern technology.
 The philosophical mind will admit other avenues of knowing.